SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 The Crate browser built on previous work done by David Lopez on the [ro-crate-zip-explorer repository](https://github.com/davelopez/ro-crate-zip-explorer/tree/main/examples/vue/ro-crate-zip-vue]).
 This was a tool initially designed to list the contents of an RO-Crate zip file.
 As mentioned above, the RO-Crate browser builds on this to give a more interactive and user-friendly way to view the contents of an RO-Crate zip file as a self-contained website.
-The two diagrams below demonstrate how it works:
+Figures 5 and 6 demonstrate how it functions.

 ![An image describing the RO-Crate conversion feature of the `RO-Crate Browser` ](./fig-x-converting-ro-crates.png)